 - How soon will I be getting up and moving around?

 - How do I get to the bathroom after surgery?
-Would I have a catheter in my bladder?
+Will I have a catheter in my bladder and for how long?

 - Will I have physical therapy in the hospital?